yk-liu/yk-liu.github.io/_posts/2018-11-23-Introduction-to-Cohomology/2018-11-23-Introduction-to-Cohomology.md

 ## "Co-" in Cohomology

 As at the beginning of this post, "co-" means dual, and cohomology group is a dual space of the homology group.
-This dual relationship is obvious in the Stokes' theorem, as $\partial\leftrightarrow\d$.
-But that's not the definition of dual vector space.
+This dual relationship is evident in the Stokes' theorem, as $\partial\leftrightarrow\d$.
+However, that is not the definition of dual vector space.
 Like a covector maps a vector to a number, we are looking for this map (i.e., inner product), such that an $r$-chain $c$ and an $r$-from are mapped to a number.

 $$
 c,\omega \mapsto (c,\omega)\in\R